 April 2006 – June 2006

-People of the Cedar expressed the richness of artistic culture among the First Nation Peoples of Canada's Northwest Coast.
+An expression of the richness of artistic culture among the First Nation Peoples of Canada's Northwest Coast.

 March 2006 – May 2006